Table of Contents

 In some cases, the eating disorder may have already affected the individual’s overall health to an acute degree.
 In this case, it may be necessary to hospitalize the patient in a medical setting in order to stabilize them.
 For instance, an individual suffering from anorexia may need to gain a specific amount of weight before they can be released to a residential treatment facility.

 One significant myth concerning eating disorders concerns the severity (or lack thereof) of symptoms.
 It is never too soon to begin a treatment program if an eating disorder is present.
 In the early stages, it is possible to successfully treat an individual suffering from anorexia, for instance.
-There is no need to wait until the individual has become emaciated or “obviously” anorexic.
+There is no need to wait until the individual has become emaciated or obviously anorexic to the outside world.

 Outpatient services can provide a significant level of care for those who need it.
-Outpatient services also allow for the afflicted individual to continue their studies or their career uninterrupted.
-If the patient has children for whom they provide sole or primary care, outpatient treatment will grant them the ability to meet this obligation as well.
+Outpatient services also allow for the afflicted individuals to continue their studies or their career uninterrupted.
+If the patients have children for whom they provide sole or primary care, outpatient treatment will grant them the ability to meet this obligation as well.